rebeloper/NavigationKit/README.md

 ## ⬅️ Push

-In order to navigate forward you have to `push`:
+In order to navigate forward you have to `push` with an optional `delay`:

 ```
 import NavigationKit